Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 ### Why This?

-The Original Repository Uses VNC, Which Is A Bit Outdated, And This Is To Make It Newer However There Can Be Issues Since Its Modified.
+The Original Repository Uses VNC, Which Is Outdated, And This Is To Make It Newer However There Can Be Issues Since Its Modified.

 ### What is termux?